tulios/kafkajs/docs/Consuming.md

 })
 ```

 In the example above, if the consumer is shutting down in the middle of the batch, the remaining messages won't be resolved and therefore not committed.
 This way, you can quickly shut down the consumer without losing/skipping any messages.
+If the batch goes stale for some other reason (like calling `consumer.seek`) none of the remaining messages are processed either.

 ## <a name="concurrent-processing"></a> Partition-aware concurrency